-The Governance Committee and the Board seek to ensure that the Board is composed of members who bring an appropriate mix of skills and experience across a variety of disciplines, including strategic planning, organizational management, technology, corporate finance, mergers and acquisitions, marketing, digital technologies, public policy, economics, executive compensation, risk management, international operations, corporate governance and internal controls, each of which is an important area of responsibility for the Board and its committees.
+The Compensation, Nominating and Governance Committee and the Board seek to ensure that the Board is composed of members who bring an appropriate mix of skills and experience across a variety of disciplines, including strategic planning, organizational management, technology, corporate finance, mergers and acquisitions, marketing, digital technologies, public policy, economics, executive compensation, risk management, international operations, corporate governance and internal controls, each of which is an important area of responsibility for the Board and its committees.

-The Board and the Governance Committee believe that each of the director nominees possesses important experience and skills that provide the Board with an optimal balance of leadership, competencies and qualifications in areas that are important to our company.
+The Board and the Compensation, Nominating and Governance Committee believe that each of the director nominees possesses important experience and skills that provide the Board with an optimal balance of leadership, competencies and qualifications in areas that are important to our company.
 Each of our director nominees has high ethical standards, acts with integrity and exercises careful, mature judgment.
-Each is committed to employing his skills and abilities to aid the long-term interests of our shareholders.
+Each is committee to employing his or her skills and abilities to aid the long-term interests of our shareholders.

-In addition to the biographical information in each director nominee's profile below, the Board and the Governance Committee considered the listed Key Experience, Skills and other Qualifications in its evaluation and determination to nominate each director for re-election.
+In addition to the biographical information in each director nominee's profile below, the Board and the Compensation, Nominating and Governance Committee considered the listed Key Experience, Skills and other Qualifications in its evaluation and determination to nominate each director for election or re-election.